 He is an alumnus of Norfolk Christian High School, and holds the Bachelor of Music degree in piano performance from Belmont University in Nashville, Tennessee, the Master of Music degree in organ performance and church music from Southwestern Baptist Theological Seminary in Fort Worth, Texas, where he studied with Albert L. Travis, and the Doctor of Musical Arts degree in organ performance and pedagogy from the University of Iowa in Iowa City, where he studied with Delores Bruch.
 For his doctoral dissertation he translated into English the encyclopedic, "L'interprétation de la musique française: 1661-1789.
 Vol. 1" by French musicologist Jean Saint-Arroman.

-As a concert organist, Cook has performed throughout the United States as well as in Paris, France at the Cathedral of Notre Dame.
+As a concert organist, Cook has performed throughout the United States, and has twice performed at the Cathedral of Notre Dame in Paris, France, first in 2007 and then again in 2017.
 As a professional accompanist, he has performed in festivals to critical acclaim under the batons of Grammy award winners Sir David Willcocks in Bern, Switzerland and Dr. Robert Page in Williamsburg, Virginia.
 And as a church musician, he has served congregations in Tennessee, Texas, Iowa, and Connecticut.

 Cook is a long-standing member and Colleague of the American Guild of Organists.
 A leader among his peers, he has served the guild as a chapter dean, competition adjudicator, workshop presenter, convention registrar, and a contributing author for "The American Organist" magazine with articles on the subject of improvisation.